-wee ek at camp.
-M arch Secure adult and youth leadership (2 adults at all times and a trained SPL).
-Collect fees from families, if necessary.
-Give blank medical forms to each participant.
-Give blank special needs form to those who need one. Αŗ oril Help the SPL direct a Patrol Leader's Council to prepare for camp.
-Have Scouts begin identifying merit badges they could earn.
-Attend the camp leader's meeting in April (IF/Pocatello Scout Offices at 7 p.m.).
-Visit Scouts who are not registered to attend and encourage them to attend camp with you.
-Contact Camp or Program Directors with any questions (any time).
-M ay Confirm Scouts going to camp; collect and pay fees.
-Hold parent's meeting for parents of youth attending camp.
-Confirm leadership for camp.
-Collect special needs forms and send to council office. or ne month prior to camp Confirm leadership for camp.
-Review adult leader responsibilities with all adult leaders attending camp.
-Help SPL hold Patrol Leader Council to prepare youth for camp.
-Begin preparing cheers, yells, skits, and activities.
-Secure transportation to and from camp.
-Follow-up with Scouts to determine which merit badges and activities they want to participate in. thi ree weeks before camp Collect all youth/adult medical forms and verify forms are complete and all signatures are obtained.
-Make sure all youth are registered members of the BSA.
-Pay any remaining camp fees. tw o days before departure Check on transportation to and from camp.
-Re-check all medical forms for proper signatures.
-Gather paperwork (troop roster, receipts, etc.) to bring to camp.
-Hold inspection of personal packs and troop equipment.
-Collect any remaining medical forms.

-Review with youth camp rules, procedures, and customs.

-Make sure all troop gear is consolidated into one vehicle/

-pe ersonal equipment:

-Medical form (see page 3)

-Scout uniform

-Swimming suit

-Socks (at least 1 pair per day)

-Underwear (at least 1 pair per day)

-Activity clothes (shorts/pants, t-shirts)

-Coat/Jacket

-Rain gear (poncho)

-Sleeping gear (sleeping bag, pillow, cot/pad if

-de sired)

-Pocketknife (sharpened and shorter than 3")

-Pajamas

-Towel/washcloth

-Deodorant, toothbrush/toothpaste, shampoo/soap

-Hiking boots & light shoes with inclosed toes

-Pack or duffle bag

-Water bottle

-Insect repellent & sunscreen

-Required medication

-Scout Handbook

-Spending money (suggest around \$50)

-Notebook & pen/pencil

-■ Water shoes (recommended) (optional)
+March

+- Secure adult and youth leadership (2 adults at all times and a trained SPL). - Collect fees from families, if necessary. - Give blank medical forms to each participant. - $\Box \quad Give blank special needs form to those who need one.$

+April

+- Help the SPL direct a Patrol Leader's Council to prepare for camp. - Have Scouts begin identifying merit badges they could earn. - □ Attend the camp leader's meeting in April (IF/Pocatello Scout Offices at 7 p.m.). - □ Visit Scouts who are not registered to attend and encourage them to attend camp with you. - Contact Camp or Program Directors with any questions (any time).

+May

+- Confirm Scouts going to camp; collect and pay fees. - Hold parent's meeting for parents of youth attending camp. - Confirm leadership for camp. - Collect special needs forms and send to council office.

+one month prior to camp

+- Confirm leadership for camp. - Review adult leader responsibilities with all adult leaders attending camp. - □ Help SPL hold Patrol Leader Council to prepare youth for camp.
+Begin preparing cheers, yells, skits, and activities. - Secure transportation to and from camp. - □ Follow-up with Scouts to determine which merit badges and activities they want to participate in.

+three weeks before camp

+- □ Collect all youth/adult medical forms and verify forms are complete and all signatures are obtained. - $\square$ Make sure all youth are registered members of the BSA. - Pay any remaining camp fees.

+two days before departure

+- Check on transportation to and from camp. - Re-check all medical forms for proper signatures. - Gather paperwork (troop roster, receipts, etc.) to bring to camp. - $\square$ Hold inspection of personal packs and troop equipment. - Collect any remaining medical forms.

+day of departure

+- Review with youth camp rules, procedures, and customs.
+Make sure all trace accurate to the sure all traces are all traces. - ☐ Make sure all troop gear is consolidated into one vehicle/ trailer.

+personal equipment:

+- Medical form (see page 3)

+- □ Scout uniform

+- Swimming suit

+- □ Socks (at least 1 pair per day)

+- □ Underwear (at least 1 pair per day)

+- □ Activity clothes (shorts/pants, t-shirts)

+- Coat/Jacket

+- □ Rain gear (poncho)

+- □ Flashlight/extra batteries

+- □ Sleeping gear (sleeping bag, pillow, cot/pad if desired)

+- □ Pocketknife (sharpened and shorter than 3")

+- Pajamas

+- □ Towel/washcloth

+- Deodorant, toothbrush/toothpaste, shampoo/soap

+- □ Hiking boots & light shoes with inclosed toes

+- Pack or duffle bag

+- □ Water bottle

+- □ Insect repellent & sunscreen

+- Required medication

+- Scout Handbook

+- □ Spending money (suggest around \$50)

+- Notebook & pen/pencil

+- □ Water shoes (recommended) (optional)